stundenblume/platypus_doc/docs/index.rst

 The purpose of this document is for the use of LSA group only, but we open it in case it can be usefull for someone else.
 Thus, we dont fill obliged to give any technical support, although we might help in some special situations.
-In addition, we are not associated with Platypus LLC.
+In addition, we are not associated with `Platypus LLC <http://senseplatypus.com/>`_.

 Everything you find here is without absolutly no waranty and I'm not responsible for any inconveniences or issues that might occurs.